devpuffer0807/lop-dao-event-listener/readme.md

-# World Enterprise Event Reader
+# LOP DAO Event Reader

 This is an event listener to get all transactions event of LOP smart contract transactions.
 All transactions are saved in AWS `DynamoDB` with AWS `Lambada`